neofodere/fvax-player/README.md

 # Description
 FVAX Player™ is a powerful, efficient multimedia player designed for the FVAX format.
 Currently under development by Néo Foderé de Frutos under the name FODSOFT™.<br>

 **FVAX Player™ and all related titles and logos are trademarks of FODSOFT™.
 Néo Foderé de Frutos.
-All rights reserved.
+All rights reserved.<br>
 © 2025 FODSOFT™.
 Néo Foderé de Frutos.
 All rights reserved.**